 Cheap vs. Expensive Bread Makers

 Many kitchen appliances perform the same basic functions whether you purchase a cheap model or the most expensive one available.
-For example, it doesn’t matter you put milk or vintage white wine, a dozen eggs or a tin of caviar into your refrigerator – they’ll all be kept cold until you take them out.
+For example, it doesn’t matter if you put milk or vintage white wine, a dozen cooked eggs or a tin of caviar into your refrigerator – they’ll all be kept cold until you take them out.

 Bread makers are somewhat different.
 You shouldn’t expect an inexpensive bread machine to be able to make artisan, gluten-free and raisin bread; those models are most likely to simply make a delicious loaf of white or wheat with a few other options.
 High-end bread makers will offer many more choices, although you’ll still have to check before you purchase a breadmaker to be sure it can produce the type(s) of bread you’ll want to bake.

 Pricey machines will also be most likely to offer some of the advanced features that we’ll be discussing next, like pre-programmed settings, automatic ingredient dispensers or quick bake.
-The bottom line, though, is that more money doesn’t just buy higher quality in a bread maker; it also buys features that you might find indispensible.
+The bottom line, though, is that more money doesn’t just buy higher quality in a bread maker; it also buys features that you might find indispensable.

 The Many Variables to Consider

 Let’s put aside the varieties of bread and special features for a moment, and talk more about the physical unit.
 Smaller (and usually less expensive) bread makers will produce tall, square-shaped loaves, while the ones that bake more traditional “horizontal” loaves will take up more space on your kitchen counter and usually come with a higher price tag.